 Bladder cancer often recurs (comes back), even when the cancer is superficial.
 Surveillance of the urinary tract to check for recurrence is standard after a diagnosis of bladder cancer.
 Surveillance is closely watching a patient’s condition but not giving any treatment unless there are changes in test results that show the condition is getting worse.
 During active surveillance, certain exams and tests are done on a regular schedule.
 Surveillance may include ureteroscopy and imaging tests.
 See staging tests, above.

 Stage 0 (Papillary Carcinoma and Carcinoma in Situ)

 Treatment of stage 0 may include the

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage 0 bladder cancer.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
+Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.

 Stage I Bladder Cancer

 Treatment of stage I bladder cancer may include the following: